Updated June 2014

 - Alan C. Preyra & Ronald J. Preyra, "Building a Better Case, Being Better Prepared"

 - Discovery Best Practices: Practical and Effective Tools to Guide You through the Discovery Process (Toronto: Continuing Legal Education, Law Society of Upper Canada, 2004).
-Order this publication through the AccessCLE website or review it at your local law library (see AdvoCAT Great Library Catalogue).
+Order this publication through the AccessCLE website or Rreview this publication at your local law library (see AdvoCAT Great Library Catalogue) or order it through the AccessCLE website.
+The website includes a search function to find other relevant articles from The Law Society of Upper Canada's Continuing Professional Development programs..

 - Fred D. Cass, Peter Y. Atkinson & John J. Longo, Discovery: Law Practice and Procedure in Ontario (Toronto: Carswell, 1993)